discordjs/discord.js/.github/CONTRIBUTING.md

 ## Testing changes locally

 If you want to test changes you've made locally, you can do so by using `yarn link`.
-This will create a symlink to your local copy of the discordjs libraries.`
+This will create a symlink to your local copy of the discord.js libraries.

 1. Create a new directory `mkdir discordjs-test` and move into it `cd discordjs-test`
 2. Initialize a new yarn 3 project `yarn init -2`